-Please note that we no longer offer equity loans – this is just a guide for existing equity loan holders on how to repay their loan.
+We no longer offer equity loans – this is a guide for existing equity loan holders on how to repay their loan.

 Repaying your equity loan

-- With this scheme you can repay your loan in multiple chunks, but there’s a minimum repayment amount of 10%.
+With this scheme you can repay your loan in multiple chunks, but there’s a minimum repayment amount of 10%.
 This sounds handy, but be aware that you’ll incur charges each time you make a repayment.
-There’s a valuation fee, solicitor’s costs and an admin fee of £175 to consider, so you’re better off making fewer, larger repayments.
+There’s a valuation fee, solicitor’s costs and an admin fee of £175 to consider, so you may be better off making fewer, larger repayments.

 Other rules to know